xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 [Week 4](#week-4) | [week 3](#week-3) | [week 2](#week-2) | [week 1](#week-1)

+Something has to give.
+make sure you work on far off things.
+somehow I feel Suresh should be interview Sundar instead Doug, I have a feeling towards Suresh I always feel Sundar is a tech guy, this is Walmart global Tech meeting, it's hard to not let people wonder why Suresh doesn't show up to speak.

+Cissie was round-shouldered and dumpy.
+buffoon, Jester, clown.
+the preponderance of oaks in these woods

+manslaughter, murder, homicide

+Someone would need to pay the $180,000 delinquent tax note at auction. juvenile delinquent.
+The empire had for years been falling into decadence.

+mumble, grumble, babble, whisper.

 These piecemeal solutions won't work.
 The FED in the US taking a backseat, their options become constrained by what's going on on the fiscal side.

 ### Week 4